Welcome

 4. Shell Drill Conditioning (15 minutes)

-Set up four defenders and four attackers in a half-court shell.
-The attackers pass the ball around the perimeter without driving.
-The defenders must rotate and communicate on every pass, touching the lane line when the ball goes opposite.
-Run for two minutes continuously, then rotate offense and defense.
+Four defenders and four attackers in a half-court shell.
+Attackers pass around the perimeter without driving.
+Defenders rotate and communicate on every pass for two minutes continuously, then rotate roles.

 Coaching cue: "Talk through the fatigue.
 Communication breaks down last."

-This drill connects directly to the team concepts covered in the youth basketball team drills guide.
-Running it as a conditioning block reinforces the defensive habits built in technical sessions.
+This drill connects to the youth basketball team drills guide.

 5. 17s (10 minutes)

 Players run baseline to baseline seventeen times in under 60 seconds.
 Rest 60 seconds between sets.
-Run two to three sets depending on the age group and fitness level.
+Target times: 75 seconds for U10, 70 for U12, 65 for U14.

 Coaching cue: "Pace yourself for the first ten.
 Empty the tank on the last seven."